Bucket List: How To Photograph Antelope Canyon In 2020

 It used to be that because of the low light in the canyon, you need a tripod at long exposure to capture the subtle details and colors of the sandstone.
 With all the low-light capabilities of today’s DSLR and mirrorless cameras, that’s no longer an issue.
 However, because there’s more light coming in throughout the day at Lower Antelope Canyon, it’s easier to shoot hand-held without at tripod, which I believe will no longer be allowed (along with selfie sticks).

 For Upper Antelope Canyon, you’ll want to bump up the ISO on your camera and lower the shutter speed to the lowest it can reasonably go for you to shoot handheld.
-With my Sony A7III and its built in image stabilization, I can get clean shake-free hand-held shots down to 1/10th of a second pretty easily.
-Coupled with a big aperture at f/2.8 on my 24-70 GM, it’s pretty easy to shoot hand-held.
+My go to camera in these type of shooting situation is the Sony A7III for its built in image stabilization and low noise at higher ISO.
+I can get clean shake-free hand-held shots down to 1/10th of a second pretty easily.
+Coupled with a big aperture at f/2.8 on my 24-70 GM, and the ability to push up the ISO to 4000 while getting a pretty clean image and it’s pretty easy to shoot hand-held.

-When I first visited in 2008, I brought along a tripod and the only benefit I can see to having a tripod now is that you’re able to shoot at ISO 100 to get the cleanest possible image and to allow get motion blur if you can find some sand falling down.
+When I first visited in 2008, I did bring along a tripod and the only benefit I can see to having a tripod now is that you’re able to shoot at ISO 100 to get the cleanest possible image and to allow get motion blur if you can find some sand falling down.
 Other than that, it will be a much more relaxing experience to just shoot carefully hand-held.
-Most of my shots taken then on a Nikon D70, were at ISO 100, f/7 and 20 second exposures on a tripod.
+Most of my shots taken then were on a Nikon D70 at ISO 100, f/7 and 20 second exposures on a tripod.